bearbob/bearbob.github.io/content/post/growth-planning/index.md

 Yet it took me until early 2024 to write a real growth plan.
 Not a pseudo one to show my managers and say "Yes look, I have a growth plan."

-I procrastinaged more than a year.
+I procrastinated more than a year.
 Despite knowing how important it was.

 Why?
 Because it was soooo much work.
 So much mental work to do, so exhausting.

-In the end I set a timer for 60 minutes, tppl a piece of paper and a pen and starred at it until the boredom became more exhausting than finally writing the fucking growth plan.
+In the end I set a timer for 60 minutes, took a piece of paper and a pen and starred at it until the boredom became more exhausting than finally writing the fucking growth plan.
 I managed.
 Would I do it again?